rmiriyala/CS126FinalProject/DEVELOPMENT.md

 Simply added new controls to toggle pause function on keys 'k' and 'spacebar' and on mouse-click, removing the option for the 'p' button.
 In addition, similar to YouTube, the 'j' button allows the user to seek backwards by a set interval (2% of the video's length) and the 'l' button allows the user to seek forward by that same amount.

-#### (4/27) Added ofDatGUI Library
+#### (4/27) Added ofxDatGUI Library

-Downloaded and added ofDatGUI library to the project using ProjectGenerator and including a header in ofApp.h.
+Downloaded and added [ofxDatGUI](https://braitsch.github.io/ofxDatGui/index.html) library to the project using ProjectGenerator and including a header in ofApp.h.
 Will implement a video scrubbing bar with their slider GUI interface.

 #### (4/27) Added Video Scrubber